 \subsection{Outlier Detection}

-\textit{L\textsubscript{2}}-norm PCA has been shown to be effective for anomaly detection \cite{shyu2003novel}.
-The idea is to extract loading vectors using datasets consisting of only normal samples, and to use these loading vectors for developing a detection model.
-Specifically, the boundary of normal samples is derived from the loading vectors and used to discriminate normal and abnormal samples.
+$L_2$-norm PCA has been shown to be effective for anomaly detection \cite{shyu2003novel}.
+The idea is to extract loading vectors using datasets consisting of only normal samples and use these loading vectors to develop a detection model.
+Specifically, a boundary of normal samples is constructed from the loading vectors and the boundary is used to discriminate normal and abnormal samples.

 We extend this principle to outlier detection, i.e. its unsupervised counterpart.
 In the outlier detection setting, sample labels are not given when the model is built.
 Therefore, it is not possible to build a detection model solely based on normal samples.
-Given this context, we apply \textit{L\textsubscript{1}}-norm kernel PCA on the entire dataset (with outliers) to extract loading vectors and use them to characterize the boundary.
-Since \textit{L\textsubscript{1}}-norm kernel PCA is robust to extracting loading vectors as shown in Section \ref{subSec:robustExtraction}, we expect that these loading vectors would better construct the boundary of normal samples.
-We compare the performance of this algorithm to \textit{L\textsubscript{2}}-norm kernel PCA based model and other outlier detection models \cite{breunig2000lof} \cite{liu2008isolation}.
+Given this context, we run robust kernel PCA algorithms on the entire dataset (with outliers) and use the resulting loading vectors to characterize a boundary of normal samples.
+Since these loading vectors are less influenced by outliers as illustrated in Section \ref{subsec:robust_extraction}, we expect that they would better construct a normal boundary.
+We compare the performance of Algorithm \ref{alg:L1KernelPCA} based models to that of KPCA-L1, L1-KPCA, R1-KPCA, and L2-KPCA based models as well as two other popular outlier detection models \cite{breunig2000lof} \cite{liu2008isolation}.